Hotels and Virtual Reality: Marketing A New Travel Experience

 Travel Experiences Changes with AR

 The most popular example of AR is the hit game Pokemon Go, where you could see Pokemon characters in your real life surroundings (like your living room) via your phone camera.
 Now consider how this technology can be used in the travel industry.
-A tourist could look through the lense of their phone at a historical site, and get relevant, engaging and interactive information about that site.
+A tourist could look through the lens of their phone at a historical site, and get relevant, engaging and interactive information about that site.
 This technology is already being used in hotels!
 There is a working example of a hotel which has a wall map, that when viewed through a smartphone application, provides guests valuable information about local attractions and how to get there.

 The possibilities for AR is unlimited!
 Imagine pointing your phone at a restaurant and having access to reviews, or pointing at old ruins only to see what it would have looked like in its former glory!
 That is the kind of content that 360Stories, among other VR/AR pioneers, are working to collect and share with the world.
 It’s truly a great opportunity, to leverage this technology in order to enhance the travel experience for all.
 Stay tuned to see a post on who’s doing what in the industry and what the results have been so far!